 6. Millwood Greatbow

-If you don’t like melee weapons and enjoy the gameplay being a bit different to what everyone is usually accustomed to – the Millwood Greatbow is a great long-ranged choice.
+If you don’t like melee weapons and enjoy the gameplay being a bit different from what everyone is usually accustomed to – the Millwood Greatbow is a great long-ranged choice.
 It comes with a physical attack damage output of 242, which is great for a long-ranged bow weapon.

 It’s a very rewarding weapon to use if you’re willing to learn how to use it efficiently.